-Commonly referred to simply as “LD”, “learning disorders” is an umbrella term for a group of disorders that interfere with a child’s ability to learn basic skills, such as reading, writing or mathematics.
+Commonly referred to simply as “LD”, “learning disorders” is an umbrella term for a group of disorders that interfere with a child’s ability to learn basic skills.
+Learning disorders can be divided into three main categories; reading, writing or mathematical disorders.
 Children with a learning disorder may be unable to carry out certain tasks in these categories, or may do so at a level that is at least two years below the grade level for their age.
 Generally speaking, people with learning disorders are of average or above average intelligence.
 In Thailand, learning disorders are found in about 6-10 percent of school-age children.

 Varisa Nisakanist, M.D.